RascalSoftware/RasCAL-2/CONTRIBUTING.md

 Documentation
 -------------
-The documentation will be hosted on GitHub pages.
+* The documentation will be hosted on GitHub pages.
+* It will be written in reStructuredText format and built via Sphinx.

 Style guidelines
 ----------------
 * Docstrings should be written in the numpydoc format.
+* `ruff format` must be used to format code.